dh.texture

 size | [w, h] | no | Target dimensions.
 Omit to keep original size. |

-The type is inferred from the file extension —
+The type is inferred from the file extension, so

 $typeis not needed in source files.
 The compiler adds it automatically during builds.